This article covers the following data field types:

 A currency field is designed to show cost.

-The currency of an instance can be changed by accessing the Administration menu item and the clicking on the System Configuration icon.
+The currency of an instance can be changed by accessing the Administration Menu and selecting System Configuration.
 The setting for the currency symbol is under the "Other Settings" category.
 Once the currency symbol is changed, it will also reflect on all applicable reports and dashboards.
 If the currency field is left blank, it will also reflect blank on all applicable reports and dashboards.

 A custom list type field allows users to select a value out of a pre-defined list.
 Custom lists can be set up and maintained by the PPO Administrator.
 For more details on custom lists and how to maintain them, please access the following knowledge base article.